Annexation of Goa: Prisoners of war

 During the internment of the Portuguese prisoners of war at various camps around Goa, the prisoners were visited by large numbers of Goans—described by Captain Azeredo as "Goan friends, acquaintances, or simply anonymous persons"—who offered the internees cigarettes, biscuits, tea, medicines and money.
 This surprised the Indian military authorities, who first limited the visits to twice a week, and then only to representatives of the Red Cross.

-The captivity lasted for six months "thanks to the stupid stubbornness of Lisbon" (according to Capt.
-Carlos Azeredo).
+The captivity lasted for six months "thanks to the stupid stubbornness of Lisbon" (according to Azeredo).
 The Portuguese Government insisted that the prisoners be repatriated by Portuguese aircraft—a demand that was rejected by the Indian Government who instead insisted on aircraft from a neutral country.
-The negotiations were delayed even further when Salazar ordered the detention of 1200 Indians in Mozambique allegedly as a bargaining chip in exchange for Portuguese prisoners.
+The negotiations were delayed even further when Salazar ordered the detention of 1,200 Indians in Mozambique allegedly as a bargaining chip in exchange for Portuguese prisoners.

 By May 1962, most of the prisoners had been repatriated—being first flown to Karachi, Pakistan, in chartered French aircraft, and then sent off to Lisbon by three ships: Vera Cruz, Pátria and Moçambique.
 On arrival at the Tejo in Portugal, returning Portuguese servicemen were taken into custody by military police at gunpoint without immediate access to their families who had arrived to receive them.
-Following intense questioning and interrogations, the officers were charged with direct insubordination on having refused to comply with directives not to surrender to the Indians.
-On 22 March 1963, the governor general, the military commander, his chief of staff, one naval captain, six majors, a sub lieutenant and a sergeant were cashiered by the council of ministers for cowardice and expelled from military service.
+Following intense questioning and interrogations, the officers were charged with direct insubordination on having refused to comply with directives not to surrender.
+On 22 March 1963, the governor general, the military commander, his chief of staff, one naval captain, six majors, a sublieutenant and a sergeant were cashiered by the council of ministers for cowardice and expelled from military service.
 Four captains, four lieutenants and a lieutenant commander were suspended for six months.

 Ex-governor Manuel António Vassalo e Silva had a hostile reception when he returned to Portugal.
-He was subsequently court martialed for failing to follow orders, expelled from the military and sent into exile.
-He returned to Portugal only in 1974, after the fall of the regime, and was given back his military status.
+He was subsequently court martialled for failing to follow orders, expelled from the military and sent into exile.
+He returned to Portugal in 1974, after the fall of the regime, and was given back his military status.
 He was later able to conduct a state visit to Goa, where he was given a warm reception.